 Groovy is a powerful, convenient scripting language for the Java platform.
-Groovy lets you take advantage of existing Java resources, and generally makes development quicker.
+Groovy enables you to take advantage of existing Java resources, and generally makes development quicker.
 Syntactically, Groovy is similar to JavaScript.
 Extensive information about Groovy is available on the Groovy documentation site.

-6.2.
 Selecting a Scripted Connector Implementation